 - An excessive number of interest tags

-You may get banned for appearing “fake” or “bot-like”, or if your interactions seem scripted or copied.
+You may get banned for appearing “fake” or “bot-like”, or if your interactions with other Feeld users seem scripted or copied.

-What Data Feeld Tracks and Why Re-bans Happen
+What Data Feeld Tracks & Why Re-bans Happen

-Once banned, Feeld keeps your data, similarly to Tinder.
-This means creating a new account with the same data may lead to instant re-bans, even if you’ve deleted the app:
+Once banned, Feeld keeps your data, so creating a new account with the same data may lead to instant re-bans, even if you’ve deleted the app.
+This is what’s retained:

 - Email address and phone number